Total variation error bounds for geometric approximation: Application to the preferential attachment random graph model

-The following well known result (see Proposition 2.2 and the discussion after in \cite{Chen2011}) will allow us to use this decomposition to size-bias $W_{n,i}-1$. \begin{proposition}\cite{Chen2011} Let $X_1, \ldots, X_n$ be zero-one random variables with $\IP(X_i=1)=p_i$.
-For each $i=1,\ldots, n$, let $(X_j^{(i)})_{j\not=i}$ have the distribution of $(X_j)_{j\not=i}$ conditional on $X_i=1$.
-If $X=\sum_{i=1}^n X_i$, $\mu=\IE[X]$, and $K$ is chosen independent of the variables above with $\IP(K=k)=p_k/\mu$, then $X^s=\sum_{j\not=K} X_j^{(K)} +1$ has the size-bias distribution of $X$. \end{proposition} Roughly, Proposition \ref{prop2} implies that in order to size-bias $W_{n,i}-1$, we choose an indicator $X_{K,i}$ where for $k=i,\ldots, n$, $\IP(K=k)$ is proportional to $\IP(X_{n,k}=1)$ (and zero for other values), then attach vertex $K$ to vertex $i$ and sample the remaining edges conditional on this event.
-Note that given $K=k$, in the graphs $G_l$, $1\leq l < i$ and $k<l\leq n$, this conditioning does not change the original rule for generating the preferential attachment graph given $G_{l-1}$.
+Roughly, Proposition~\ref{prop2} implies that in order to size-bias $W_{n,i}-1$, we choose an indicator $X_{K,i}$ where, for $k=i,\ldots, n$, $\IP(K=k)$ is proportional to $\IP(X_{n,k}=1)$ (and zero for other values), then attach vertex $K$ to vertex $i$, and sample the remaining edges conditionally on this event.
+Note that given $K=k$, in the graphs $G_l$, $1\leq l < i$ and $k<l\leq n$, this conditioning does not change the original rule for generating the preferential attachment graph, given $G_{l-1}$.
 The following lemma implies the remarkable fact that in order to generate the graphs $G_l$ for $i \leq l < k$ conditional on $X_{k,i}=1$ and $G_{l-1}$, we attach edges following the same rule as preferential attachment, but include the edge from vertex $k$ to vertex $i$ in the degree count.